 So I decided to start at the other end as well and I contacted Yosemite, Sequoia, and the Everglades National Parks individually.

-Over dozens of emails none of the parks responded other than misinformation and junk links.
-Yosemite has been by far the worst with false links and “deliberate”? misinformation.
 I believe this suggests a much wider use of toxins than I had imagined.
 I renamed this project our toxic national parks (OTNP).
 Do you think their behavior at answering legitimate questions has been toxic as well?

 I finally contacted some of our National Environmental groups.
 To ask why they have not been reporting on the increasing use of pesticides in areas that are habitat for endangered species?
 And if they have any plans to ask the nps for pesticide application information.
-None but one has responded beyond a form letter that said that they gotten the correspondence.
+None but one has responded beyond a form letter that said that they had gotten the correspondence.

 The Center For Biological Diversity has been a bright spot in much of this.
 They have an online database of their FOIA requests.
 That itself has been very helpful so far.
 And the data suggests that many of the pesticides being currently used in our national parks are toxic to the developing young of many of our endangered species.